Looking for Things to Do With Kids in Indianapolis?

 Aspects of Conner Prairie, apart from village life, include a petting farm, a Civil War area, a hot-air balloon, and an indoor hands-on experimental center.

 We spent a few hours at Conner Prairie.
 It would have been longer if the museum didn’t close on us while we were experimenting!
-I’d plan a half day for this adventure, at least.
+This was a great stop for exploring Indianapolis with kids.
+I’d plan a half-day for this adventure, at least.

 Candle-dipping and other pioneer activities are also available.
 Some have a fee.

 - Tickets: Open Wed from 11:00 AM – 3:00 PM, Thurs & Fri from 10:00 AM – 3:00 PM, and Sat & Sun, from 10:00 AM – 5:00 PM. $18 for adults, $17 for seniors, $13 for youth 2 to 12 and free for those younger than 2.

 - Conner Prairie offers some fun events that require tickets ahead of time.

 9) Get in Some Easy Fun at Indy Glow Golf & LASER MAZE!

 Inside Circle Centre Mall

 If the weather goes south and you need some indoor things to do in Indianapolis with kids, consider Glow Golf.